myf5/linjing.io.source/content/publication/nginx-book-publish/index.md

 publication: "Posts and Telecom Press"
 publication_short: "https://item.jd.com/10051876798635.html"

 abstract: This is a book with full of experience and practice for NGINX.
 Include NGINX basic, and many use cases that many customers are using.
+Buy from here  https://item.jd.com/10051876798635.html

 # Summary.
 An optional shortened abstract.
 summary: This a book with full of experience and practice for NGINX.
 Include NGINX basic, and many use cases that many customers are using.